For the 3rd Issue of The Storms, the theme is a trio of interconnectedness

 We aim to respond within 4/6 weeks after the closing submission date.

-There are no funds to pay contributors but they will receive one free copy of the journal and will be invited to take part in the launches, live and online.
+There are no funds to pay contributors but they will be posted one free copy of the journal and will be asked to take part in the launches – live and online.

-and in selected independent bookstores in Ireland including Charlie Byrne’s Bookshop Galway, Books Upstairs, Dublin, The Winding Stair Bookshop Dublin and also at The Secret Bookshelf Carrickfergus, Northern Ireland.
+The Storms is also available in selected bookshops around Ireland including Charlie Byrne’s Bookshop in Galway, Books Upstairs and The Winding Stair Bookshop in Dublin, Dingle Bookshop in Kerry, Books at One in Mayo and The Secret Bookshelf in Carrickfergus, Northern Ireland.

 Follow us on Twitter @StormsJournal or on Instagram @thestormsjournal or on Facebook at https://www.facebook.com/TheStormsJournal